ctrlaltwill/TPLiveView/README.md

 3. Move `TP LiveView.app` to your `Applications` folder.
 4. Open the app.
 5. Use the settings dialog (from the menubar) to set save your broadcast folder, this will find the focused rider JSON file which the live data feed comes from.
 You can also set your preferred view and your zones which automatically generates 'red zones' based on % FTP and % MaxHR.

 &nbsp;

+This project is currently paused – I will resume development in November 2025.
+It is currently working well with two known bugs:

+  1. The workout duration option for the combined graph isn't currently working
+  2. Red zones are visible for cadence and elevation are currently visible on mini graphs (these should always be grey)

+Other than that it is working as desired with coloured zones on the combined graphs, duration settings, FTP/MaxHR settings – if you have any issues please report them.

+&nbsp;